-The Company entered into an agency agreement with PI Financial Corp. ("Agent") that will provide for a financing to be completed by way of Short Form Offering Document ("SFOD") in accordance with Exchange policies.
-The SFOD will consist of up to 6,666,666 units of the Company at a price of \$0.30 per unit for gross proceeds of up to \$2,000,000.
-Each unit will consist of one common share and one-half of share purchase warrant, with each whole warrant exercisable at a price of \$0.50 for a period of 24 months from the closing date of the SFOD.
+The SFOD consists of 6,666,666 units of the Company at a price of \$0.30 per unit for gross proceeds of \$2,000,000.
+Each unit consists of one common share and one-half of share purchase warrant, with each whole warrant exercisable at a price of \$0.50 for a period of 24 months from the closing date of the SFOD.

-The Company is also announced a brokered private placement of up to 3,333,334 units ("Brokered Units") at a price of \$0.30 per Brokered Unit, for gross proceeds of up to \$1,000,000, concurrently with the SFOD.
-Each Brokered Unit will consist of one common share and one warrant, having the same terms as the SFOD warrants.
+The Company also closed a brokered private placement of \$,000,000 units at a price of \$0.30 per unit for gross proceeds of \$2,400,000, concurrently with the SFOD.
+Each brokered private placement's unit consists of one common share and one warrant, having the same terms as the SFOD warrants.

-The Agent will receive a cash commission equal to 8% of the gross proceeds raised from the sale of units, and such number of non-transferable agent's warrants equal to 8% of the aggregate number of SFOD units and Brokered Units sold.
-Each Agent's Warrant will be exercisable for one Common Share at a price of \$0.30 for a period of 18 months from the closing date of the financings.
-The Agent will also receive 600,000 units as a corporate finance fee, with 400,000 of such units having the same terms as the SFOD units and 200,000 having the same terms as the Brokered Units.
+A cash commission equal to 8% of the gross proceeds of the financings was paid to the Agent.
+In addition, the Agent was issued non-transferable broker warrants equal to 8% of the number of units issued pursuant to the financings.
+Each agent's warrant will be exercisable for one common share at a price of \$0.30 until May 21, 2019.
+The Agent also received 600,000 units as a corporate finance fee with 400,000 units having the same composition as the SFOD units and 200,000 as the brokered private placement units.